The Travellers (Canadian band): Personnel changes and continued success (1961–1969)

+The Travellers continued to record and release albums in Canada through the 1960s, still keeping to a traditional folk repertoire but occasionally incorporating new folk-oriented material from Bob Dylan, as well more regularly adding songs by newly-emerging Canadian songwriters like Ian Tyson, Oscar Brand, Wade Hemsworth, Gordon Lightfoot, Joni Mitchell and Leonard Cohen into the mix.
 The group's popularity peaked during the 1960s folk revival.
-Canadiana songs were a major part of their repertoire at concerts during the Canadian centennial year of 1967, particularly at Expo 67.
+Canadiana songs were a major part of their repertoire at concerts during the Canadian Centennial year of 1967, particularly at Expo 67.